girls-whocode/BillMaster/README.md

 # BillMaster

 An advanced Bill organizer with Pay down system.
 Although this is still a work in progress, almost all features are working.
 There are a few bugs that I will be working out over time.
 If you would like to see the current bugs, please look at the issues section and use the bugs filter.
+What is important to understand, there is noting in this worksheet that sends any data to me, or any server that I can see.
+I guess Microsoft may have your data if it is on OneDrive.

 ## How this started